CurryMultiSci/Ballscrew-ElasticShaft-withCoulomb/index.md

 ## 1. Discretize of beam elements
-Improving Freschenko's Model Represented by Euler Angles.
+Improving Timoshenko's Model Represented by Euler Angles.

 [Click here](1_Discretize_of_beam_elements/index.md) for more info.